6 Proven Ways to Have Better Conversations and Become Socially Electric

 Strong conversationalists often share the same qualities, these can include:

-- Curiosity – A great conversation is based off the shared interests in each other.
+• Curiosity – A great conversation is based on shared interests in each other.
 Curious people ask genuine questions, which means the conversation will naturally last longer without feeling forced.

-- Empathy – Are you an observant listener?
+• Empathy – Are you an observant listener?
 Or do you rush to get your point across?
 Having empathy in conversations is important to show the other person you care about what they are saying.
 This can also be shown through things like body language and tone of voice.
+Dale Carnegie, author of the bestselling book, How to Win Friends and Influence People, said: "People who can put themselves in the place of other people, who can understand the workings of their minds, need never worry about what the future has in store for them."

-- Confidence – Good conversationalists don’t spend their time stressing about how uncomfortable they may be, or if they’re going “off-script.”
-Be confident in your questions, answers and don’t let awkward moments keep you up at night.
+• Confidence – Good conversationalists don’t spend their time stressing about how uncomfortable they may be, or if they’re going “off-script.”
+Be confident in your questions, and answers and don’t let awkward moments keep you up at night.

-The best thing you can do is make sure your conversation skills are top-notch so you can avoid making any one-sided conversations.
-Whether there’s someone new on your team or you want to make good conversation with a key stakeholder in your organisation, these 6 tips will hep you have a good, natural conversation with anyone.
+The best thing you can do is make sure your conversation skills are top-notch so you can avoid having any one-sided conversations.
+Whether there’s someone new on your team or you want to have a good conversation with a key stakeholder in your organisation, these 6 tips will help you have a good, natural conversation with anyone.

 1. Have a conversation intention